 WHAT ALUMNI SAY

-Two alumni polled by Rehabs.com to date gave CDAP mixed-to-positive ratings, with alum A.F.K. rating the facility three out of five stars in holistic treatment options, four stars in group counseling, and five stars in staff support.
+Two alumni polled by Rehabs.com to date gave CDAP mixed-to-positive ratings, with alum A.F.K. rating the facility three out of five stars in holistic treatment options, four stars in group counseling, and five stars for the level of staff support.
 Alum S.K. rated the facility three stars in affordability and five stars in family participation.
 Both alumni left positive comments regarding treatment from staff.

 WHAT FRIENDS & FAMILY SAY

-The three loved ones surveyed by Rehabs.com to date recommended CDAP with a 4.8- out of five-star recommendation.
-They rated the facility 4.7 stars for its staff’s level of experience and training and family participation, and four stars for its counseling options.
+The three loved ones surveyed by Rehabs.com to date recommended CDAP with a 4.8-out-of-five-star recommendation.
+They rated the facility at 4.7 stars for the staff’s level of experience and training and family participation, and four stars for its counseling options.
 Loved ones’ comments praised the staff and left little criticism.

 WHAT STAFF SAY

 On Indeed, 267 current and former employees to date rated the Medical University of South Carolina an average four out of five stars, with an average 3.7 rating in company culture and 3.4 stars in management.
 Comments were mostly positive, focusing on the friendly culture, although a couple reviewers criticized the hospital’s lack of proper training.
 One employee wrote: “No supervision, no training.
 A lot of stress that makes it difficult to keep working.”